glytoucan/glytoucan/system/basic.md

 # API server

-The GTC API has an automatically generated [documentation](htts://api.glytoucan.org) site.
+The GTC REST API has an automatically generated [documentation](htts://api.glytoucan.org) site.
 Registering data requires user authentication.
 This document will provide more detail regarding how to encode the authentication information securely.

 ## Quick Start

+An open-source collection of scripts used to interface with the API is available.
+These utilize common unix command line software such as curl.

 `git clone https://github.com/glytoucan/databaseSync.git`